hassan-harera/Educational-Management-System/README.md

 <h1>Educational Management System</h1>
-<h3>It is a software for managing the education process for open courses, that anyone can create an account to instruct a course or to be a teacher assistant or even to
+<h3>It is a software for managing the education process, that anyone can create an account to instruct a course or to be a teacher assistant or even to
 learn some courses</h3>

 <h2>Main Menu</h2>